-Suggested Duration Activity and Description 10 minutes Explore your surroundings and look for examples of living and non-living things from your home or neighborhood.
-Write or draw a list of 5 living and 5 non-living things.
-Living: dog; non-living: book.
-Learners can be given prompts to encourage them to understand that plants are living things.
-For example, point to a houseplant, tree, bush etc. and ask the learner whether that is a living or non-living thing.

-- Explain that everything in life can be classified as living and non-living, and that that living things fall into either the animal kingdom (Kingdom Animalia) or the plant kingdom (Kingdom Plantae) and have certain characteristics:

-- They move

-- They breathe

-- They are sensitive, which means they respond to changes around them

-- They grow

-- They reproduce

-- They eat

-- They get rid of waste

-- Create the following table in a notebook and give examples of how living things demonstrate all these characteristics from both plantae and Animalia. - Take a walk around the house or neighborhood with an adult and see how many plants in the form of trees, flowers a

-Characteristic Living thing example

-Moving e.g. sunflowers moving with the

-sun

-Breathing e.g. humans breathing air

-- Reflect on how different plants adapted to their environments and list or draw some examples of these.
-They will think about what helps plants survive in different climates and environments.
-For example, plants that grow in harsh climates with little rainfall need less water to survive because they store the little rainfall they do get for later use.
-They can compare it to how different animals adapt to their environments. - For example, camels store water to cope with the harsh desert climate with little rainfall, just like a cactus does!
-There are many examples of adaptation in nature.
-For example, some plants attract bees for pollination (which helps them reproduce) through their scent.
-Others like the Venus Flytrap eat insects because there aren't enough nutrients in the soil in the places it grows!

-Draw some plants you are familiar with from your own surroundings, as well as examples of other plant that grow in at least 3 other different environments.
+Suggested Activity and Description Duration

+I 10 minutes nonliving thing - Write or draw and non-living: book - Learners can book that plants are e given prompts to encourag living things.
+For example, p and ask the learner whether orhood. ing things.
+Living: dog; e them to understand oint to a houseplant, 20 minutes List a few differences between living and nonliving things Explain that everything in life can be classified as living and nonliving, and that that living things fall into either the animal kingdom (Kingdom Animalia) or the plant kingdom (Kingdom Plantae) and have certain characteristics: - They move - They breathe - They are sens around them - They grow - They reproduct - They eat - They get rid o ond to changes 20 minutes Create the following table in your notebooks and give examples of how living things demonstrate all these characteristics from both plantae and animalia.
+Characteristic Kingdom Plantae example Kingdom Animalia example Moving e.g. sunflowers moving with the sun human walking Breathing e.g. tree leaves breathing dog breathing and list or drav or different plants adapted to be some examples of these. hink helps plants survive in depose need less water t they do get for la - You can compare environments.
+Fo harsh desert clim - There are many of some plants attra reproduce) throu nts that grow in harsh climate to survive because they store to ter use.
+It to how different animals actor example, camels store water attention in high their scent.
+Others like the there aren't enough nutrients dapt to their or to cope with the car cactus does! cure.
+For example, helps them 20 minutes Draw some plants you are familiar with from your own surroundings, as well as examples of other plants that grow in at least 3 other different environments.
 See appendix 1 for examples of some adaptations and then identify and draw the plants that have these adaptations.

-Plant Environment Adaptation shuterstock.com · 207456544 © dicent/Einecom Can store water

-- Numeracy activities: - A furniture factory cuts down 3 trees per month and plants 5 in the same forest.
-If the forest had 100 trees at the beginning of January, how many trees will it have by the end of that month? - If you have \$40 and flowers cost \$2.5 each, how many flowers can you buy for your mother? - Advanced option: Mariam wants to make a wooden pot for her plants that is 30 cm.
+Plant Environment Adaptation shutterstock.com - 207456544 © dream/sinecom Can store water 15 minutes Numeracy activities: A furniture factory cuts down 3 trees per month and plants 5 in the same forest.
+If the forest had 100 trees at the beginning of January, how many trees will it have by the end of that month?
+If you have \$40 and flowers cost \$2.5 each, how many flowers can you buy for your mother?
+Advanced option: Mariam wants to make a wooden pot for her plants that is 30 cm3.
 If she makes the height 5 cm and the length 2 cm, how wide should she make her pot? (hint: volume of a rectangular prism is length x width x height.
 Here, the volume is 30 cubic centimeters and you are given the height and length.
-Find the width using the formula volume = I x w x h)
+Find the width using the formula volume = $I \times W \times H$